CI/CD development guidelines

 There are 3 top level queries that this service uses to gather the majority of the jobs and they are selected based on the level where the runner is registered to:

-• Select jobs for shared runner (instance level)
+• Select jobs for instance runner (instance-wide)

 • Select jobs for group runner